MadDogTechnology/devoware-utils/homonculus-validators/README.md

-# validators
+# homonculus-validators
-The **validators** library includes a collection of custom validation annotations together with their corresponding validation classes as defined by [JSR 303 - Bean Validation](http://beanvalidation.org/1.0/spec/).
+The **homonculus-validators** library includes a collection of custom validation annotations together with their corresponding validation classes as defined by [JSR 303 - Bean Validation](http://beanvalidation.org/1.0/spec/).
 The following validation annotations are included:

 ## List of validation annotations